build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 | KMS        | keys to support database encryption    |
 | S3         | storage to support  Database backups   |

-Let's refer to this as Level 1, a failure at Level 1 should not require disaster recovery in general, but may invoke it for a faster recovery if using a Multi AZ is setup.
+Let's refer to this as Level 1.
+A failure at Level 1 should not require disaster recovery in general, but may invoke it for a faster recovery if using a Multi AZ setup.
 There should be zero data loss as each of these services is generally self-healing or highly redundant.

 EBS volumes where our database s/w and data is stored is redundant and highly available, but there is an edge case where it could be susceptible to disk corruption.
-With modern disk drives, implicit integrity checks by the database software, operating systems and actual drives themselves this should be considered very rare, but still a possibility.
+With modern disk drives, implicit integrity checks by the database software, operating systems, and actual drives themselves, this should be considered very rare, but still a possibility.
 The ability to deal with disk corruption will form a crucial role in achieving a ZDLDR solution.

 In general a Level 1 failure should not result in potential data loss unless there is a disk corruption, but even disk corruption to some degree can be minimised depending on how Multi AZ copies or replicas are created.

-The next level of failure would be an entire availability zone failure, let's call this a failure at Level 2.
+The next level of failure would be an entire availability zone failure.
+Let's call this a failure at Level 2.
 A Level 2 failure would need a disaster recovery site to continue the operation of the database service.
-If using a Multi AZ database setup then there should be no data loss for synchronously, semi-synchronously or synchronously-clustered replicated databases.
+If using a Multi AZ database setup, then there should be no data loss for synchronously, semi-synchronously or synchronously-clustered replicated databases.
 For asynchronously replicated database there could be some lag and potential data loss.
 For semi-synchronously replicated databases there should be zero dataloss if no further impacting issue on the site that has confirmed receipt of the changes.
-If there is no multi AZ RDS database then it's also possible to use backups to reinstate the database service but these could be upto 5 minutes behind the lost site.
+If there is no multi AZ RDS database, then it's also possible to use backups to reinstate the database service, but these could be up to 5 minutes behind the lost site.

-The next level of failure would be loss of an entire region(s), let's call this a failure at Level 3.
+The next level of failure would be loss of an entire region(s).
+Let's call this a failure at Level 3.
 A Level 3 failure always has the potential for data loss, as database replication across regions will most likely be asynchronous due to the distances data must travel to be replicated.
 Multi region backups will lag even further behind the live Region as well.
-We could possibly assume an RPO of minutes for cross region DR, though this is dependent on speed, distance and database load activity.
+We could possibly assume an RPO of minutes for cross region DR, though this is dependent on speed, distance, and database load activity.

-The last level of failure would be an entire AWS outage of all regions let's call this a Level 4 failure.
+The last level of failure would be an entire AWS outage of all regions.
+Let's call this a Level 4 failure.
 This should be extremely rare but can be mitigated by a hybrid or multi cloud DR strategy.
 There would also be a higher likelihood of data loss due to such replication being asynchronous.
 Also for Amazon RDS this would only be supported using a RDS Custom Engine as it would require low level customisations for such DR that only the Custom offering of RDS supports.
-Though regular RDS could take manual backups and push these to a target environment as well but the RPO could be very high for that.
+Regular RDS could take manual backups and push these to a target environment as well, but the RPO could be very high for that.

 ![Disaster Blast Radius](images/pic12_disaster_blast_radius.jpg "Figure 8.
 Disaster Blast Radius")

-It should be evident that a true ZDLDR solution is only possible at a Level 1 and Level 2 events as the other Levels utilise asynchronous replication.
+It should be evident that a true ZDLDR solution is only possible at a Level 1 and Level 2 events, as the other levels utilise asynchronous replication.

 ## Architecting for Zero Data Loss Conclusions

 Now we know how Amazon RDS databases work and what options are available we can define the possible solutions for architecting a ZDLDR solution.
-For Amazon RDS databases the DR copy must be a logical synchronous or semi-synchronous replica to cater for edge case disk corruption issues.
+For Amazon RDS databases, the DR copy must be a logical synchronous or semi-synchronous replica to cater for edge case disk corruption issues.
 For Amazon Aurora databases ZDLDR is there out of the box due to its unique cloud native storage layer.

-For Oracle Using Amazon RDS Custom there is support for logical synchronous replication and therefore ZDLDR can be achieved.
+For Oracle Using Amazon RDS Custom, there is support for logical synchronous replication and therefore ZDLDR can be achieved.

-We can only achieve ZDLDR at level 1 single AZ or level 2 multi AZ events as these are the only events that are either self-healing or support synchronous replication.
+We can only achieve ZDLDR at level 1 single AZ or level 2.
+Multi AZ events as these are the only events that are either self-healing or that support synchronous replication.
 Multi Region replication will usually be asynchronous due to large distances we must replicate across.

-Putting all of this together we can derive which RDS configuration will support ZDLDR as detailed in the table below.
+Putting all of this together, we can derive which RDS configuration will support ZDLDR as detailed in the table below.

 | Engine                          | Zero Dataloss Disaster Recovery                                                                                                 |
 |---------------------------------|---------------------------------------------------------------------------------------------------------------------------------|